typhoonworks/lotus/guides/overview.md

 - **Database administration**: Explore table structures and gather statistics
 - **Multi-tenant applications**: Manage schema-per-tenant architectures

+## Lotus Web UI

+For teams that need a visual interface, [Lotus Web](https://github.com/typhoonworks/lotus_web) provides a Phoenix LiveView-powered dashboard that you can mount directly in your application.
+It's a lightweight alternative to complex BI tools like Metabase or Grafana, offering:

+- **Web-based SQL editor** with syntax highlighting
+- **Interactive query management** and organization
+- **Schema exploration** to browse tables and columns
+- **Real-time query execution** with clean result visualization
+- **Multi-database support** to query different repositories
+- **Zero additional infrastructure** - runs inside your Phoenix app

 ## What's Next?

 Continue with the [Installation Guide](installation.md) to set up Lotus in your application, then check out [Getting Started](getting-started.md) for your first queries.